2020 Edition of ‘Texas Insurance Coverage Litigation’ Features Cyber Extortion and Landmark SCOTX Menchaca Decision

 Insurance coverage attorney Amy Elizabeth Stewart’s book, Texas Insurance Coverage Litigation: The Litigator’s Practice Guide, has been revised with updates to include new insurance developments for 2020.
 The book, which has been published annually by Texas Lawyer Books since 2012, is available in print and digital formats.

-In this year’s edition, the Cyber and Privacy Liability chapter analyzes recent cases examining crime policy coverage for cyber-related losses and updated sections on key cyber insuring agreements:
+In the 2020 edition, the Cyber and Privacy Liability chapter analyzes recent cases examining crime policy coverage for cyber-related losses and updated sections on key cyber insuring agreements:

 - Media Liability